 Open Source Software is computer software distributed along with its source code under a license that allows anyone to study, change, and improve the software.
 Open Source Solutions are mostly created collaboratively as shared intellectual property in the public domain and are available free of charge.

-It’s a software that you can download its source code and use it for free; you can also modify it to adjust it to your specific needs.
+It’s software that you can download its source code and use for free; you can also modify it to adjust it to your specific needs.

-Today, there is an extensive collection of open-source software available around the world, and some have completely changed the game in their respective categories and become industry leaders, such as WordPress, Linux OS, and Mozilla Firefox.
+Today, there is an extensive collection of open-source software available worldwide.
+Some have completely changed the game in their respective categories and become industry leaders, such as WordPress, Linux OS, and Mozilla Firefox.

 Now, let’s have a chat about why you should embrace the use of open-source software.